edison914/Ab-Clone-Express/README.md

 ## IMAGES

-### Delete a Spot Image - done
+### Delete a Spot Image

 Delete an existing image for a Spot.

-* Require Authentication: true - done
+* Require Authentication: true
-* Require proper authorization: Spot must belong to the current user - done
+* Require proper authorization: Spot must belong to the current user
 * Request
   <!--!!START SILENT -->
   * Method: DELETE